almostintuitive/itchingpixels.github.io/content/docs/quantitative-finance/alpha-vs-beta.md

 - Growth (eg. buying stocks that are on a good trajectory)
 - Selling insurance (reducing someone else's exposure to volatility)

+You can diversify your beta (risk premium) exposure with a market-cap weighted index fund, like the S&P 500, or an Aggregate Bond fund.